adaltas/node-ssh2-exec/README.md

 -   `ssh`   SSH connection if the command must run remotely
 -   `cmd`   Command to run unless provided as first argument
 -   `cwd`   Current working directory
+-   `end`   Close the SSH connection on exit, default to true if an ssh connection instance is provided.
 -   `env`   An environment to use for the execution of the command.
 -   `pty`   Set to true to allocate a pseudo-tty with defaults, or an object containing specific pseudo-tty settings.
 Apply only to SSH remote commands.
 -   `cwd`   Apply only to local commands.